ecmwf-lab/climetlab-script-web/CONTRIBUTING.md

 - `assets/`: contains images and icons used throughout the app.
 - `components/`: contains global components used throughout the app.
-  - `Buttons` (reusable buttons)
+  - `Buttons.tsx`: reusable buttons such as _submit_ or _delete_.
-  - `Containers` (for a uniform page layout)
+  - `Containers.tsx`: contains components to ensure a uniform page layout throughout the app.
-  - `Dropdown` (general dropdown component modified by local components)
+  - `Dropdown.tsx`: general dropdown component modified by local components.
-  - `Input` (general input components which are modified by local components.
-These inputs handle the setting of state and onChange events.)
+  - `Input.tsx`: general input components which are modified by local components.
+These inputs handle the setting of state and onChange events.
-  - `Navbar` (navbar component used throughout the app)
+  - `Navbar.tsx`: navbar component used throughout the app.
-  - `Table` (general table component with a few base styles)
+  - `Table.tsx`: general table component with a few base styles.
-  - `Text` (for page/section title text)
+  - `Text.tsx`: for page/section title text.
 - `hooks/`: contains global hooks used throughout the app.
+  - `useClickOutside`: hook to close the dropdown on mouse click outside the dropdown.
 - `interfaces/`: contains interfaces for global components.
 - `utils/`: contains general utility functions.
 - `pages/`: contains the three main packages.
-Each folder contains local components and interfaces.
+Each folder contains local _components/_ and _interfaces/_.
 These local components can inherit parts from the global components.
   - `cache/`
   - `settings/`
   - `stats/`

-#### How to
+#### Frontend how to

 ##### Add a new page